-Short essays: Two short essays, each about 500 words in length, synthesizing concepts drawn from three or more course modules.
+Short essays: Essays 500-750 words in length, synthesizing concepts drawn from three or more course modules.
 15% of final grade

 Culminating Essay: A formal statement of one's ethic of spiritual caregiving, as may be expected when applying for board certification as a chaplain.
+This assignment is archived for future assessment of learning by HIU students.
 15% of final grade